RobDickinson/screedb/README.md

 Getting Started
 ---------------

-Start with Ubuntu 16.04 (either desktop or server distribution) or OSX.
-Windows is not being tested at this time.
+Start with Ubuntu 16.04 (either desktop or server distribution) or other 64-bit Linux distribution.
+OSX and Windows are not supported by the Intel NVM library, so don't use those.

 Install RocksDB required libraries: